jeff-hykin/code_compare/readme.md

 code_compare --lang python --  ./file1.py ./file2.py ./file3.py ...

 # more options
+#    certainty defaults to 95
-#    certainty = 90 will be faster but obviously reduces accuracy
+#    setting it to 90 will be faster but obviously reduces accuracy
 #    specifically it means that it will stop as soon as 90% of the documents have a stable top-4 (over an average of the last 10 iterations)
 code_compare --lang python --output compare.ignore --certainty 90 --  ./file1.py ./file2.py ./file3.py ...
 ```